 This celebration of arts and culture is held every two years.
 It recognizes outstanding achievement in the visual, musical and performing arts plus volunteerism, leadership and support.
 The gala evening is filled with exciting entertainment, grand dining, arts auction and awards ceremony.
 It will be held again in 2013.
 The public can contact Rachael Hinton at 330-376-8480 or via email at email@example.com to be added to the invitation list.
 CLICK HERE to visit the Arts Alive! page and learn about past award recipients.

 AAAA has an online Arts Calendar and sends out a weekly email blast of the week’s arts and culture event.
 We also send out updates via Twitter and Facebook.
-Become a fan of Summit Artspace.
-Get weekly email updates by sending your email address to Rachael Hinton at email@example.com or CLICK HERE to visit the online Arts Calendar.
+Become a fan of the Akron Area Arts Alliance and Summit Artspace.
+Get weekly email updates by sending your email address to Rachael Hinton at firstname.lastname@example.org or CLICK HERE to visit the online Arts Calendar.

 AAAA holds quarterly membership meetings in January, April, June and October.
-These meetings allow members to discuss and work on areas of common interest, i.e. media, funding, marketing, cultural diversity, collaboration building, advocacy, education, etc. It is also a great opportunity to network with colleagues with common goals.
+These meetings allow the community to discuss and work on areas of common interest, i.e. media, funding, marketing, cultural diversity, collaboration building, advocacy, education, etc. It is also a great opportunity to network with colleagues with common goals.

 The Akron Area Arts Alliance (AAAA) was founded in 1991 by arts advocates Ann Amer Brennan and Mary Ann Jackson, who recognized that the area’s arts and cultural organizations were struggling with similar problems.
 They brought together 12 organizations to discuss and act upon common concerns.
 The AAAA was incorporated and received its not-for-profit, 501(c)(3) in 1998.
 Because of the organization’s growth and increasing services to its members and the community, the AAAA hired a director and opened a downtown Akron office in September 1999.
 It opened Summit Artspace Gallery in September 2002.
 In 2010 AAAA was given a grant by The Knight Foundation to complete the second floor of Summit Artspace, which resulted in a conference center, office space available for rent and a small event/performance space.
 The organization continued to grow and celebrated its 20th anniversary in 2011 and was also given a proclamation by Summit County Executive Russ Pry and Summit County Council in recognition of AAAA’s commitment to advocating arts and culture in the community.

 The organization’s funding includes yearly dues and personal contributions.
-Currently it receives support from the Akron Community Foundation, Summit County, The Knight Foundation, GAR Foundation, OMNOVA Solutions Foundation, The Brennan Family Foundation, The Margaret Clark Morgan Foundation, The Corbin Foundation, The Welty Foundation, and Ohio Arts Council.
+Currently it receives support from the Akron Community Foundation, Summit County, The Knight Foundation, GAR Foundation, OMNOVA Solutions Foundation, The Brennan Family Foundation, The Margaret Clark Morgan Foundation, The Burton D. Morgan Foundation, The Corbin Foundation, The Welty Foundation, The Gay Community Endowment Fund and Ohio Arts Council.
 AAAA holds its fundraiser – the Arts Alive!
 Awards – every two years.
 CLICK HERE for information on supporting AAAA.